HS116/Covid-Webscraper-with-Twitter-Bot/README.md

 ## Future plans for project:
 1.)
-Add type annotations for better documentation\
+Deploy the python script using Cron on local Linux virtual machine or on the cloud using AWS Lambda, so I don't have to press run\
 2.)
-Break down the large functions into many smaller functions and better variable/function names\
+Add type annotations for better documentation\
 3.)
-Automate the bot running in the background, so I don't have to press run, by either using Windows task scheduler or something similar for Linux\
+Break down the large functions into many smaller functions and better variable/function names\